Southbank Centre

 Top tip from the KidRated Team:

 Check out the “Imagine Children’s Festival” in February or “Summer at Southbank” – both packed with family-friendly activities.
-And follow Southbank Centre on social media – they often post about free pop-up performances, art trails, and workshops that aren’t always listed elsewhere.
+And follow Southbank Centre on social media – they often post about free pop-up performances.

 Yes, from toddlers to teens, there’s loads to explore.
 Think art installations, family concerts, creative workshops and open spaces to roam.